-Lymphoma is the most common cancer in cats, and many cat owners have experienced the pain of a diagnosis of lymphoma in their companions.
-Because lymphoma is so common, many people have questions about it.
+Lymphoma in cats is one of the most common feline cancers, and many cat owners have experienced the pain of a diagnosis of lymphoma in their companions.
+Because feline lymphoma is so common, many people have questions about it.
 What causes it?
 How is it diagnosed?
 Can it be treated?

 In fact, lymphoma is not a single disease.
 It is a description that applies to a number of types of cancer.
 All forms of lymphoma are cancers of the immune system, and involve cells of the lymphatic system.
 The immune system exists throughout the body, and lymphoma can therefore manifest in many different ways.
 The symptoms and prognosis for cats with lymphoma depend upon the organ or organs affected, and on the aggressiveness of the underlying cancer.